lmangani/crow-metrics/README.md

   - `value`

     Compute percentiles based on the samples collected, and reset the collection.
-This is a destructive operation, so normally it's only used by `Registry` to generate the periodic snapshots.
+This is a destructive operation, so normally it's only used by `MetricsRegistry` to generate the periodic snapshots.

     The returned `Map` will contain a key for each percentile requested, and two additional metrics:
       - a `count` metric to report the number of samples in this time period